okteto/okteto/docs/code-review.md

   *It can affect other services that are not the CLI itself and break scenarios that are not contemplated on the CLI repository, so we need to bear in mind all those services when reviewing a PR*
 - [ ] Does it need to add analytics?
   *We need to add analytics to know the adoption of new features and how the users use the product*
-- [ ] Does the code have any smell code? we should develop clean code so that if a new developer starts working on the project, he/she can understand the code as soon as possible*
+- [ ] Does the code have any code smells? we should develop clean code so that if a new developer starts working on the project, he/she can understand the code as soon as possible*

 ### PR Description